 PHAs must submit the HUD-required SEMAP certification form within 60 calendar days after the end of its fiscal year.
-The certification must be approved by PHA board resolution and signed by RRHA executive director.
-If RRHA is a unit of local government or a state, a resolution approving the certification is not required, and the certification must be executed by the Section 8 program director.
+The certification must be approved by PHA board resolution and signed by RRHA Chief Executive Officer executive director.
+If RRHA is a unit of local government or a state, a resolution approving the certification is not required, and the certification must be executed by the Vice President of the HCV programSection-8-program director.